kruxia/ark/docs/plan/queue.md

 # Ark Queue

-As an Ark user, I want a queue that will run automations on my archives, so that things that don't need human intervention can be automated.
+As an archive user, I want a queue that will run automations on my archives, so that things that don't need human intervention can be automated.

 ## Requirements